dmacaski/Getting-and-Cleaning-Data/CodeBook.md

 # Eleventh Step -->  reshape the all_data data set with the 'reshape' library in order to 'melt' it into a vertical data set.
 The resulting data set is 'melted_data'

-#  Twelevth Step -->  use the 'cast' function to create a 'tidy' data set from the 'melted_data'.
+#  Twelfth Step -->  use the 'cast' function to create a 'tidy' data set from the 'melted_data'.
 Cast the new data set based on the activity mean per subject.
 The resulting data set is 'my_tidy_data'.

 #  Thirteenth Step -->  write out the 'tidy' data set as 'my_tidy_data.txt' file.